 With billions of people getting exposed to Facebook ads, coupled with the hours spent on the site each day, you can begin to see the potential behind Facebook advertising in Singapore.

 In Singapore, projections show that 4.1 million people used Facebook in 2018.
 By 2023, 4.5 million Singaporeans will be on the social media site.
 From such numbers, you should consider leveraging the advertising potential of Facebook in Singapore.
 The advertising procedure is easy to follow, little or no experience is needed.
 Besides, going by the popularity of the social media network, you could soon be enjoying increased sales and product awareness.

 Voluntary and Freely Available Data

 The data collected by Facebook comes from users.
 If you have an account on the site, there are pieces of information you may have entered voluntarily.
-Your location, interests, age and so on define your profile.
-The team at Facebook know who you are and what you love.
+Your location, interests, age, and so on define your profile.
+The team at Facebook knows who you are and what you love.
 A similar arrangement applies to the 2 billion-plus users.

 Targeting Consumers through Facebook Advertising in Singapore

 Now that Facebook knows its users in Singapore, it can target ads at them.
 These ads will have products that they love based on their profile.
 Besides, the site will post events that the target audience likes and would attend if notified.
 Also, other ads will feature websites that offer much-needed services.
 Online marketing gurus have a name for these ads: targeted ads.